Learning setbacks coming into focus with new testing results - WTMJ

 Some states continued to push for a full cancellation of tests, including in New York, Michigan and Georgia.
 The Education Department denied their requests but allowed Washington, D.C., to skip exams because 88% of students were still learning remotely.

 The uneven flexibility drew criticism from testing advocates who say it created a patchwork of state testing plans.
-With so much variation, they say, it will be difficult to get a clear national picture of the pandemic’s impact on America’s schoolchildren.
+With so much variation, they say, it will be difficult to get a clear national picture of the pandemic’s impact.

 Education experts are especially concerned about students who won’t appear in the new results.
 Those who opted out of exams are more likely to have been learning remotely, researchers say, and may be among students who will need the most help.